hail-is/hail/hail/python/hail/docs/overview/types.rst

 There are a few situations where you may want to specify types explicitly:

-- To specify column types in :func:`import_table` if the imputed types do not match what you want.
+- To specify column types in :func:`.import_table` if the imputed types do not match what you want.
 - When converting a Python value to a Hail expression with :func:`.literal`, if you don't wish to rely on the imputed type.